turi-code/userguide/clustering/dbscan.md

 there are lots of points, surrounded by a region where there are few points.
 DBSCAN does this by partitioning the input data points into three types:

-- *Core* points have a large number of points within a given neighborhood.
+- *Core* points have a large number of other points within a given neighborhood.
 The parameter `min_core_neighbors` defines how many points counts as a "large number", while the `radius` parameter defines how large the neighborhoods are around each point.
 Specifically, a point $$y$$ is in the neighborhood of point